 After we first and foremostly care for the victims of abuse and dispense justice, we need to consider the background and mental health of the perpetrators too – in order to learn to prevent cases of abuse in future generations.
 There seem to be patterns of behaviour in domestic abuse perpetrators, such as regarding their possessiveness, jealousy and desire for control.
 They might have too many genetic risk factors, along with an upbringing, life events and/or a wider culture that allows these particular phenotypes to express or seem acceptable, in conjunction with too little protective factors.
 For example, some abusers may have been victims of abuse in the past themselves – although this is never a vindication for committing domestic abuse.
 Hardly every child abuse victim becomes an abuser as an adult anyway.

-The situation may seem like a mess and one might be worried about getting the law involved and so forth, but many victims have successfully survived and moved on from abusive relationships.
+The situation may seem like a mess and one might be worried about getting the law involved and so forth, but many victims have successfully moved on from abusive relationships – and prefer to now call themselves and be called survivors.
 If you recognise that you are in such an abusive relationship, or suspect you know someone who is, then please search online and call your local domestic violence hotline.
 Please be brave and speak out to get as much social support as possible, or don’t be an idle bystander if you suspect domestic abuse is happening to someone else.
 It’s not just ‘somebody else’s problem’.
 We shall stand up together against domestic abuse!